lumduan/fireball-ng/README.md

 ## Update Lists

+* 2024-01-07
+  * Uodate: Function in financial-statement.service (GetCurrentYear)
+  * Create: Function in income-statement-chart.ts
+    * Increase create chart more efficiently.

 * 2024-01-05
-  * Create Docker Container MariaDB => For SQL to store a list of stocks and stocks that recently IPO.
+  * Create: Docker Container MariaDB => For SQL to store a list of stocks and stocks that recently IPO.

 * 2024-01-04
-  * Remove Diff & Increase font size of % change
+  * Remove: Diff & Increase font size of % change

 ---